-- 1. All agreements and official correspondence between the employer and employee should be kept in the personnel file. - 2.
+- 1. All agreements and official correspondence between the employer and employee should be kept in the official personnel file. - 2.
 Health related documents must be kept in a separate employee medical file. - 3.
-Confidential file, including W-4 withholding, garnishments, investigation files, requests for employment verification, OSHA injury and illness reports, and other non-job-related information. - 4.
+A separate confidential file should be kept which may include: W-4 withholding, garnishments, investigation files, requests for employment verification, OSHA injury and illness reports, and other non-job-related information. - 4.
 I-9 forms are to be kept in a separate binder or file.
 Note: the I-9 forms for all employees may be kept in a single file or binder.